-Assessing Failure Rate of Line Insulators
+Failure of Transmission Line Insulators

 Insulators

-Failure of a suspension or tension insulator is clearly something that any electric utility or insulator manufacturer wishes would never occur.
-However, it is unrealistic to expect that any network component can last forever without failing.
-It can therefore reasonably be assumed that some insulators will fail in service after a certain period of time.
-What both users and manufacturers hope is that this number be kept as small as possible, meaning that failure rate should be extremely low.
-Fortunately, most HV insulators available today have already reached such a level of reliability.
-But how low is this rate and is a particular failure rate meaningful taken only by itself?
+Failure of a HV suspension or tension insulator is clearly something that any electric utility or insulator manufacturer wishes would never occur.
+However, it is unrealistic to expect that any network component will exist forever and never fail.
+Therefore, one can reasonably anticipate that some insulators will fail in service after a certain time.
+What both manufacturers and users alike hope is that this number be kept as small as possible, meaning that the failure rate of HV line insulators should be extremely low.

 What Constitutes Failure?

+A HV line insulator performs two functions: mechanically, it holds the conductor at a certain distance from the tower and the ground; and electrically it provides the necessary insulation to ground.
+Therefore, one way to define an insulator failure is when either or both of these functions are no longer being fulfilled.
 A less technical way to define failure is to say that an insulator has failed whenever it is removed from service because of unsatisfactory service experience.
-But this second definition can be misleading.
-For example, a past CIGRE survey of service experience with composite insulators applied this criterion to define failure.
-Unfortunately, this led to an unjustifiably high number of reported failures simply because some responding utilities had decided to remove all insulators of a particular design simply because a small number had already failed.
+But, this second definition of failure can be misleading.
+For example, that criterion was used in the survey of service experience with composite insulators done many years ago by CIGRE WG 22-03.
+Unfortunately, this led to an unjustifiably high figure for number of reported failures because, in many cases, utilities supplying data decided to remove all insulators of a particular design simply because a small number had failed.

 Causes & Modes of Insulator Failure